-How do I begin looking for an externship?
+How do I begin looking for an field placement?
 When do I apply?
 What should I send?

-Detailed referral lists with contact information for public entities and other organizations that accept externs and current externships openings/postings can be located on the Externship Department web page, by clicking on the link for “Externship Opportunities.”
+Detailed referral lists with contact information for public entities and other organizations that accept externs and current field placements openings/postings can be located on the Field Placement Department web page, by clicking on the link for “Externship Opportunities.”
 If you are interested in a judicial externship, click on the menu tab “Handbook for Judicial Externs.
 Start early to plan and apply for any of these opportunities.
 Use this chart for reference:

 For the fall semester - Apply in March of the Spring